zenml-io/zenml/infra/gcp/gcp-gar-gcs-vertex.md

 To configure your deployment, you need to simply copy these values and paste them <walkthrough-editor-select-regex filePath="gcp-gar-gcs-vertex-deploy.sh" regex="### BEGIN CONFIGURATION(\n|.)*?END CONFIGURATION ###">into the stack deployment script</walkthrough-editor-select-regex>.

+⚠️ Please make sure the `ZENML_SERVER_API_TOKEN` value is not broken into multiple lines as this will lead to errors !

 ## Deploy the ZenML stack

 Run the deployment script to deploy the stack with Deployment Manager: